bluvibytes/zone-of-distrust/docs/ARCHITECTURE.md

 The agent's ability to analyze, plan, and recommend is completely decoupled from its ability to act.
 No shared pipeline.
 No single motion from thought to action.
 The agent produces a structured request, not an action.

-The reasoning process runs in an isolated environment with no ability to make system calls, access credentials, or execute operations.
+The reasoning process runs in an isolated environment with a restricted syscall profile (seccomp), no shell execution, no outbound network access except to Layer 4, and no access to credentials or tool endpoints.
 It can only emit structured requests that pass through Layer 4 for validation.

 #### Reasoning Chain Attacks